aneeshroy/coe332-hw/homework1/README.md

-# Homework 1: As Good As Git Gets
+# As Good As Git Gets: Integrating into Github

 ## Description